-Politicians of all stripes have labeled inversions as unpatriotic.
-Announcing recent rules in April 2016 that make such foreign takeovers much tougher, President Obama described inversions as “insidious” and added that “…fleeing the country just to get out of paying their taxes… [American MNCs] benefit from our research and our development and our patents.
+Politicians of all stripes labeled inversions as unpatriotic.
+Announcing rules in April 2016 that make such foreign takeovers much tougher, President Obama described inversions as “insidious” and added that “…fleeing the country just to get out of paying their taxes… [American MNCs] benefit from our research and our development and our patents.
 They benefit from American workers, who are the best in the world.
 But they effectively renounce their citizenship.”

 Figure 4.
 US Corporate Inversions

 Source: The Conversation: Crackdown on corporate inversions highlights monstrosity of U.S. tax code, April 20, 2016

 There is an awakening realization (at present confined to the EU and OECD Secretariats) that a considerable disconnect exists between the desire of governments to collect reasonable revenues from companies in each territory or region (local optimization) and the desire of MNCs to ensure shareholder interests by “arranging” investments, supply chains, and invoices to minimize global tax payments (global optimization).

 What about audits?
 Despite nascent intergovernmental cooperation and exchange of information, for the most part governments can audit tax filings only within their own territories.
 Even in terms of “audits,” governments face a stark practical reality.
 Each year, for the world as a whole, multinational companies and their affiliates file around one million tax returns.
 In all the governments on the planet—including rich countries such as the US, Japan, and Europe—there cannot be more than a couple of thousand auditors or inspectors that view or scrutinize MNC returns.